atomgit-dev/atomgit_helper/README.md

 ## Features

-Atomgit helper is a VSCode extension for git supporter, provided by [Atomgit]（ <https://atomgit.com> ）, it has the following features at present:
+Atomgit helper is a VSCode extension for git supporter, provided by [AtomGit](https://atomgit.com) , it has the following features at present:

 - [git commit emoji](#git-commit-emoji)
 - [AtomGit Message](#atomgit-message)